 The idea of saving on labor costs is tempting, but HVAC installation is a job best left to the pros.
 It involves complex electrical wiring, refrigerant handling (which requires certification), and specialized tools.
 A small mistake can have big consequences, from voiding your manufacturer’s warranty to creating serious safety hazards.
 Even something as simple as installing a thermostat in the wrong location can cause your HVAC system to run inefficiently and drive up your energy bills.
 Professional installation ensures your system is set up for optimal performance, safety, and longevity from the very beginning.

-Myth #4: The First Quote Includes Everything
+Myth #4: Your First Quote Is the Final Price

 A low initial quote might look appealing, but it’s crucial to understand exactly what it covers.
 Some estimates leave out essential costs like permits, electrical upgrades, ductwork modifications, or the disposal of your old unit.
 A comprehensive quote should be itemized, detailing all parts, labor, and any additional work required to complete the job correctly.
 To get a clear picture of the total investment, consider scheduling a Virtual Tele-Tech appointment to discuss your needs.
 This ensures there are no surprises and that you’re comparing apples to apples when looking at different proposals.